AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

 == Non-Linearities <s.b.non-linearities>

-Non-linear factors can exist, however, to understand the impact, let's first look at linear factors.
+Non-linear factors can exist, however, to understand the impact, let us first look at linear factors.
 A factor is usually modeled with data $#m.d$.
 Equation @eq.gaussian-factor@gbp-visual-introduction shows how this is written:

 $
   #m.d &tilde.op h(#m.Xb _n)) + epsilon.alt